Delivery options

 Overview

-Personal health information about Canadians is being collected, recorded, reviewed, and transmitted every day.
-Informed decisions affecting health services can only be achieved with the best information available.
+Personal health information about Canadians is being collected, recorded, reviewed and transmitted daily.

-The role of health information management goes beyond managing health records to managing the information contained in those records.
 Using computer skills and knowledge of healthcare fundamentals, critical medical information is translated from patient health records into data following national data standards.
 The health information management professional then interprets the data to provide comprehensive quality information for patient care, resource allocation, statistics, research, planning and education.

 Is this the right fit for me?